 - Datasets with several different data types such as numerical/continuous, date/time, categorical, boolean, etc.

-Summer ’20 brings us another incredible collection of new capabilities and improvements in Einstein Discovery, and the new tree-based algorithms are certainly one of the most exciting!
-Hopefully, this brief article gave you a working understanding of – and an appreciation for – the new algorithms that have been introduced in Einstein Discovery in the Summer ’20 Release.
+The latest version of Einstein Discovery brings us another incredible collection of new capabilities and improvements in Einstein Discovery, and the new tree-based algorithms are certainly one of the most exciting!
+Hopefully, this brief article gave you a working understanding of – and an appreciation for – the new algorithms that have been introduced in Einstein Discovery.
 Now go forth and create some awesome trees!